Lufthansa tackles costs to return to profit growth

 In addition, fierce competition from Gulf rivals such as Emirates and Etihad, which recently bought a stake in Germany's No.2 carrier Air Berlin (AB1.DE), as well as low-cost carriers like Ryanair (RYA.I) is putting pressure on legacy airlines.

-To improve profits, Lufthansa plans to cut costs by 1.5 billion euros by the end of 2014, is selling loss-making British unit BMI and now plans to inject as much as 140 million euros of fresh equity capital into Austrian Airlines.
+To improve profits, Lufthansa plans to cut costs by 1.5 billion euros (1.25 billion pounds) by the end of 2014, is selling loss-making British unit BMI and now plans to inject as much as 140 million euros of fresh equity capital into Austrian Airlines.

 "Our market conditions have changed drastically, and they will continue to change further.
 In order to stay ahead in this hard-fought competition, we too must continue to change," Franz said.